d4n3sh/thedaneshproject/content/posts/2018-05-23-disable-laptop-lid-action-for-proxmox.md

 date: 2018-05-22T22:13:31+00:00

 ---
 I run a low power proxmox server using my old Lenovo T430s.
-It&#8217;s headless so the lid&#8217;s always closed.
+It's headless so the lid's always closed.

 When I first set it up, closing the lid would send the laptop into standby mode.
-Here&#8217;s what I did to get promox/debian to ignore the laptop lid action.
+Here's what I did to get promox/debian to ignore the laptop lid action.

 Edit the /etc/systemd/logind.conf file